By Heidi Munson, MBA

 The American Academy of Ophthalmology recommends that all patients with diabetes or pre-diabetes receive an annual retinal eye exam for DR. However, historically only 40-50% of the diabetic patient population receives this important annual test.

 Why should primary care providers (PCP) care about Diabetic Retinopathy?

 Diabetic Blindness is Preventable.

-While blindness from diabetes is irreversible, the good news is that vision loss is almost completely preventable.
-Early detection and treatment of Diabetic Retinopathy reduces the risk of severe vision loss by 90%; however, according to prominent retinal surgeon Dr. Sunil Gupta, a high percentage of patients with diabetes never get screened.
+While blindness from diabetes is irreversible, the good news is that vision loss from diabetes is almost completely preventable.
+Early detection and treatment of Diabetic Retinopathy reduces the risk of severe vision loss by 90%; however, according to prominent retinal surgeon and IRIS founder, Dr. Sunil Gupta, a high percentage of patients with diabetes never get screened.

 “Retina specialists now utilize advanced therapies that virtually guarantee that patients do not have to lose their vision if detected early,” said Dr. Gupta.
 “We have spent over a decade developing effective pharmacological therapies that have changed the realities for diabetic patients with indications of eye disease.”

-While the comprehensive annual dilated eye exam is still considered a standard of care for patients with diabetes, reality shows a majority of patients do not get this exam each year.
+While the comprehensive annual dilated eye exam is still considered a standard of care for patients with diabetes, reality shows a majority of patients do not get an exam annually.
 By performing diabetic retinal exams as a routine annual diagnostic in primary care, providers identify more disease earlier in patients otherwise going untreated for pathology.
 Eye care providers gain access to these at-risk patients early and can reduce the risk of vision loss and improve outcomes for these patients.